Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Armor

 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
-PCs can buy Protective Clothing which provides 1 point of armor, but occupies one inventory slot and is destroyed when the PC is wounded.
+PCs can buy Protective Clothing which provides 1 point of armor, but occupies one inventory slot and is destroyed when the PC is critically wounded.

 ### Healing

-If you are *not* wounded, resting for a few moments and having a drink of water restores lost HP.
+Resting for a few moments and having a drink of water restores lost HP.

-However, if you are wounded, make a STR save after every week.
-On a success, recover 1d4 HP.
-You heal your wounds on a critical success, or when you recover to half of your maximum HP.
+Ability loss can usually be restored with a couple of weeks’ rest in a safe place like a hospital or at home with the help of a medical professional.

 ### Die of Fate